The Commonplace

 0.29

 Productivity gains from AI are more pronounced in regions facing higher natural risks.
-Firm Productivity positive medium total factor productivity (TFP) by regional natural-risk level
+Firm Productivity positive total factor productivity (TFP) by regional natural-risk level

 heterogeneous effect (larger in higher natural-risk regions)